 Types of PFA Orders and the Consequences

-Receiving a notice of Protection from Abuse is a serious matter, requiring immediate professional assistance from a Washington PA PFA lawyer.
+Receiving a notice of Protection from Abuse is a serious matter, requiring immediate professional assistance from a Pittsburgh PFA lawyer.
 Failure to seek guidance for your upcoming court date can turn your life upside down!
 PFAs are typically filed by individuals with a close relationship, serving as a strict warning to maintain zero contact.
 In the absence of a separate section for domestic abuse cases, Pennsylvania courts have implemented PFAs as a means to prevent household violence and keep the alleged abuser away from the victim.

 At Logue Law Group, our team has compiled information on the various types of PFA orders and the consequences associated with them.

 Emergency Protection Act

 As the name suggests, this act is ordered in emergency situations and remains in effect until midnight.
 An on-call district judge issues this PFA order, based on the need for immediate notice of the alleged abuse.
 If the judge deems that the victim is in grave danger of physical or mental harm, an emergency PFA may be issued without the need for evidence or a statement from the accused.